Introducing

 • August 2024: Governance meetings in Philadelphia, PA

-About us
+About Us

-A collaboration among researchers and practitioners dedicated to improving local news ecosystems through innovative, open-source methods
+Dedicated to improving local news ecosystems through innovative, open-source methods

-We are building a network of community-focused researchers and funders striving to work together to revive local news ecosystems across the country.
-LNIC is a new approach to a national emergency.
-To support this work we’re looking for folks to help us develop a governance structure to foster coordination and consensus-building as we work toward delivering recommendations for research best practices.
+To support our mission, we’re looking for folks to join our working groups to help us develop a governance structure to foster coordination and consensus-building as we work toward delivering recommendations for research best practices.